w3c-fedid/active-mode/README.md

 # Security Considerations

-The button mode shares most of the security properties from the [widget mode](https://fedidcg.github.io/FedCM/#security). e.g. honoring CSP, CORS, using security headers, not asking users to type in the browser UI etc..
+The active mode shares most of the security properties from the [passive mode](https://fedidcg.github.io/FedCM/#security). e.g. honoring CSP, CORS, using security headers, not asking users to type in the browser UI etc..
 It’s worth noting that the pop-up window has the same web platform properties as what one would get with window.open(url,””,”popup,noopener,noreferrer”)) that loads the login_url.
 There's no communication between the website and this pop-up is allowed (e.g. no postMessage, no window.opener).

 # Privacy Considerations

-The button mode shares all the privacy properties from the [widget mode](https://fedidcg.github.io/FedCM/#privacy).
+The active mode shares all the privacy properties from the [passive mode](https://fedidcg.github.io/FedCM/#privacy).
 There are some notable differences:
-- The button mode should be gated by user activation.
+- The active mode should be gated by user activation.
-- For the widget flow which is not gated by user gesture, we do not send requests to IdP if the IdP’s login status is “logged-out”.
-We propose to do the same for the button flow.
+- For the passive flow which is not gated by user gesture, we do not send requests to IdP if the IdP’s login status is “logged-out”.
+We propose to do the same for the active flow.
 However, we should trigger the sign in to IdP flow instead of failing silently because this is on the critical sign-in path.
 - The mismatch UI from LoginStatus API is replaced by a louder pop-up window in cases where a silent timing attack could happen.
 - The new sign in to IdP affordance has a higher privacy bar because it does not append any parameters to the `login_url`